 Every choice, deep down, is between love and fear.
 Choose love.

 The bad news is that it takes practice even to notice when you start that downhill slide.
 Even harder, it takes courage and self-discipline to give up your upset in that moment.
 It's always easier to have our own tantrum.
 This is tough work, and invisible -- no one even sees what it costs you.
 But would you rather be right, or at peace with yourself and your child?

-And the good news is that the work may seem invisible, but the results will blow you away.
-With practice, you'll find yourself calmer all the time.
+And the good news is that while the work may seem invisible, the results will blow you away.
+With practice, you'll find yourself calmer most of the time.
 Your child will be more cooperative, just because you're different.
 And when you're in a more peaceful state, you'll find that some of the challenges with your child simply begin to melt away.